top of page

 • Swimwear - if you are really keen for a dip at the beach

-This trip is the best introduction into camping and hiking you will find in Australia.
-Enjoy planning your self guided Three Capes Hike!
-And if you have any questions about planning your trip reach out to me.
+This trip is the most enjoyable and scenic introduction into camping and hiking you will find in Australia.
+Enjoy planning your self guided Three Capes Hike, and if you have any questions about planning your trip please reach out.

 bottom of page